-Barnet Dulaney Perkins Eye Center is committed to delivering excellent vision correction results by using the most advanced technologies.
+Barnet Dulaney Perkins Eye Center is committed to delivering excellent vision correction results to Arizona residents by using the most advanced technologies.
 It is one of the first eye care centers in the country to offer Contoura Vision, a new type of LASIK.
 If you are nearsighted (difficulty seeing at a distance), and even if you also have astigmatism (imperfect curvature of the eye that can blur near and distance vision), Contoura Vision is the LASIK option most likely to give you clear vision without glasses or contact lenses.
 It’s the option that is the most personalized to your eye.

 In the clinical trial that led to FDA approval of Contoura Vision: